PlusLabNLP/acl2018-handbook/README.md

     This leaves you with a ton of `schedule.tex` files which can be `\input`ed via LaTeX

-7. Edit `content/workshops/overview.tex` and
+8. Edit `content/workshops/overview.tex` and
   `content/workshops/workshops.tex` to include these files and to be correct.
 Also edit `content/setup/venues.tex` to update workshop locations.

-8. Create the workshops bibtex entries in `content/workshops/papers.bib`.
+9. Create the workshops bibtex entries in `content/workshops/papers.bib`.
 This is included in the main `handbook.tex` so that you can cite the workshop chairs and title automatically.

-9. Change bibliography import part in `handbook.tex` to match workshop/conf names listed in `input/conferences.txt`
+10. Change bibliography import part in `handbook.tex` to match workshop/conf names listed in `input/conferences.txt`

-10. Next, fill in the tutorials manually, editing `content/tutorials/tutorials-001.tex` and so on.
+11. Next, fill in the tutorials manually, editing `content/tutorials/tutorials-001.tex` and so on.
 Also edit the tutorial overview page in `content/tutorials/tutorials-overview.tex`.

-11. Generate the paper and poster session files (which you'll have to edit a bit afterwards):
+12. Generate the paper and poster session files (which you'll have to edit a bit afterwards):

-       for name in tacl demos papers srw; do cat data/$name/order | ./scripts/order2schedule.perl $name
-       done
+    ```
     sh run_order2schedule.sh
+    ```

-12. Generate the daily overviews, munge them a bit, pull them in
+13. Generate the daily overviews, munge them a bit, pull them in

-        cat data/{papers,shortpapers,demos,tacl,srw}/order | ./scripts/order2schedule_overview.py
+    ```
+    sh run_order2schedule_overview.sh
+    ```

-13. Email Dragomir Radev, who will run your index against [the ACL Anthology Network](http://clair.eecs.umich.edu/aan/index.php), correcting spellings and collapsing redundancies.
+14. Email Dragomir Radev, who will run your index against [the ACL Anthology Network](http://clair.eecs.umich.edu/aan/index.php), correcting spellings and collapsing redundancies.